aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-reading/datamatrix-versions/_index.md

 }
 ```

-## Step 3: Configure Barcode Properties
+## Step 3: Configure Barcode Properties for datamatrix error correction

 You can customize various properties of the DataMatrix barcode, such as its dimensions and ECC (Error Correction Code) type.
-Here's an example of setting the X-dimension to 4 pixels and choosing ECC200:
+Here's an example of setting the X‑dimension to 4 pixels and choosing ECC200:

 ```csharp
 generator.Parameters.Barcode.XDimension.Pixels = 4;